waggle-sensor/node-platforms/nvidia-nano/README.md

 > Note: The jetson nano can NOT have an IP on the ethernet in the 10.42.0.0 IP space as k3s internal network uses that subnet.  it breaks stuff.

+### Connecting the hardware

+TODO: list the instructions on what other hardware needs to be connected at this time (to ensure the future `ansible` script will work)
+- 512GB USB drive
+- usb2.0 extension to usb <-> ethernet dongle

 ## Bootstrap Steps
 1. Install [NVidia Nano OS version 4.4.1](https://developer.nvidia.com/embedded/jetpack-sdk-441-archive) for Jetson Nano Developer Kit